pupil-labs/pupil-docs/src/invisible/explanation/enrichments.md

 You can preview the results of most enrichments in the project editor by clicking on an enrichment section and playing the corresponding section of the recording.
 Every enrichment section has a unique ID, which is referenced in all enrichment exports.

 If a recording contains multiple instances of the start and end event, it will contribute multiple sections accordingly.
-You can use the auto-generated `recording.begin` and `recording.end` events in order to calcualte enrichments on entire recordings.
+You can use the auto-generated `recording.begin` and `recording.end` events to calculate enrichments on entire recordings.

 ## Marker Mapper